GARAGE DOOR SPRING REPAIR

 The garage door torsion spring mechanism

 A garage door torsion spring system is made of oil-tempered or galvanized steel coils.
-It is a counterbalance system composed of one, two, or more springs on a steel shaft, with a cable drum at each end.
+It is a counterbalance system composed of one, two, or more springs on a steel shaft running above your garage door, with a cable drum at each end.
 Three bearings support the system - one in the center and one on each end.
 The counterbalance cables run from two brackets at the bottom of your garage door to the cable drums.
+Most garage doors will have oil-tempered torsion springs, unless the home is located in a particularly humid or otherwise corrosive environment.

 The high tension in the torsion spring system is effectively what makes lifting and lowering your door possible.
 As such, any damage in this system is harshly felt!